How a FEMA Elevation Certificate Impacts Flood Insurance Rates in Fort Myers

 If your property is in a high-risk flood zone (known as a Special Flood Hazard Area, or SFHA), an elevation certificate is often required before you can purchase flood insurance through NFIP.

-Why Fort Myers Homeowners Should Pay Attention
+Why Homeowners Should Pay Attention

 Fort Myers sits in Lee County, one of Florida’s most flood-prone regions.
 After major events like Hurricane Ian, FEMA flood maps were redrawn, reclassifying many areas into higher-risk zones.